Costalegre: Tenacatita

-In 2010, Playa de Tenacatita, a town just north of Manzanillo in Costalegre was subject to a property ownership dispute, which resulted in the force removal of Tenacatita residents by armed Mexican police.
-The land dispute goes back to the colonial area, in which after Mexican succession from Spain, private land was made into public ejidos.
+In 2010, Playa de Tenacatita, a town just north of Manzanillo in Costalegre was subject to a property ownership dispute, which resulted in the forced removal of Tenacatita residents by armed Mexican police.
+The land dispute goes back to the colonial era, in which after Mexican secession from Spain, private land was made into public ejidos.
 Tenacatita was conceded by the Mexican government to real estate development company, Rodenas, and on August 4, 2010, Rodenas ordered the removal of all residents living on this land.
 Company owner, Jose Maria Andres Villalobos, is said to have exclaimed to press his intent to remove existing businesses and build a luxury resort on this land.
 Firsthand accounts of the eviction state authorities "had guns and gave people five minutes to get their stuff and go” and detail "everybody losing everything- their livelihood, their homes.
 And that was it.
 And then they put up these fences and gate. " The beach remained under Rodenas control until 2012 where the federal government did not renew the concession and reopened the beach to the public.
 Under Jalisco governor Aristóteles Sandoval Díaz, in 2015 the governor issued the removal of private security facilitating operations at the beach, returning it to the hands of the state police.
 Public access to the beach has been restored as of 2015, but business owners and residents living in the area prior to the displacement have not been permitted to return.

 Costalegre Bays and Beaches

 Bahía de Banderas (Flag's Bay)

-Officially, not a part of Costalegre itself, but separates Puerto Vallarta from the rest of the coast, and marks the top most northern point of Costalegre.
+Officially, not a part of Costalegre itself, but separates Puerto Vallarta from the rest of the coast, and marks the northernmost point of Costalegre.